 in the last 3 months of 2016, the average (mean) hourly pay for all employees was £13.69

-in the last 3 months of 2016, the average hourly pay for White employees was £13.75, while the average hourly pay for employees from all other ethnic groups combined was £13.18
+in the last 3 months of 2016, the average hourly pay for White employees was £13.75, while the average hourly pay for employees from other ethnic groups was £13.18

-Indian employees had the highest average hourly pay (£15.81), while Pakistani/Bangladeshi employees had the lowest average hourly pay (£11.42)
+Indian employees earned the highest average hourly pay (£15.81), while Pakistani/Bangladeshi employees earned the lowest average hourly pay (£11.42)

-on average, employees from the Mixed and Indian ethnic groups earned more per hour than White employees, whereas those from the Pakistani/Bangladeshi, Black, and Other ethnic groups earned less
+on average, employees from Mixed and Indian backgrounds earned more than White employees, whereas Pakistani/Bangladeshi, Black, and Other ethnicity employees earned less

 The ethnic categories used in this data